 It’s very similar to the Brewery im Füchschen that I visited in Dusseldorf (the city that created altbier).
 The logo even features the fox that Brewery im Füchschen features in their logo.

 Beyond that, I continue to reinforce the refreshed approach to craft beer.
-You can find crisp European inspired lagers and ales at Utepils.
-I’d suggest that you stop along the way during your craft beer journey in the Twin Cities.
+You can find crisp European-inspired lagers and ales at Utepils.
+I suggest you stop along the way during your craft beer journey in the Twin Cities.

 I can’t say enough about their tap beers.
 You can go up and down the list of fresh, quality-tasting European beer that makes you feel like you are in Germany or Czechia.

 Beers of Choice: Alt-1848, Copacetic Kolsch, Ewald the Dark (Dark Lager), Ewald the Golden (Hefeweizen)